Jixin-Ma/Jixin-Ma.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year Master student at [State Key Laboratory of Robotics and Systems](https://robot.hit.edu.cn/) at [Harbin Institute of Technology](http://en.hit.edu.cn/), advised by Prof. [Zhijiang Du](https://homepage.hit.edu.cn/duzhjiang).
+I am a Master's student at [State Key Laboratory of Robotics and Systems](https://robot.hit.edu.cn/) at [Harbin Institute of Technology](http://en.hit.edu.cn/), advised by Prof. [Zhijiang Du](https://homepage.hit.edu.cn/duzhjiang).

 I received my Bachelor's degree in Mechatronics Engineering at [Harbin Institute of Technology](http://en.hit.edu.cn/) in 2022.
 From 2019 to 2022, I studied Artificial Intelligence as a minor and obtained a minor degree (awarded by [Harbin Institute of Technology](http://en.hit.edu.cn/)).